-This approach that McCombs states in her research demonstrate how learners can move from compliance to autonomy by teachers creating a learning environment that provides learners choices and opportunities for growth and ownership of learning.
-I wanted to make sure it was also important to note that ownership is not only about academic growth.
-When a learner at any age pursues an interest that they are passionate about, they want to learn and they own the direction of their learning.
-I updated the details for a learner moving from Compliance to Autonomy to build the self-confidence that he or she can own and drive their learning, they want to become more independent and eventually self-directed learners.
+This approach that McCombs states in her research demonstrated how learners can move from compliance to autonomy by teachers creating a learning environment that provides learners with choices and opportunities for growth and ownership of learning.
+When a learner at any age pursues an interest that they are passionate about, they are motivated to learn and own their learning.
+When learners own and drive their learning, they want to become more independent and eventually self-directed learners.

 “Who owns the learning?” — Alan November

 Who owns the Learning: Preparing Students for Success in the Digital Age

 I want to give a big thank you to Sylvia Duckworth @sylviaduckworth (http://sylviaduckworth.com) from Toronto, Canada for designing the graphics for the Development of Ownership.